 Let’s check out Wild Honey Orchard today with a brunch dine-in.
 They are situated on the third floor of the Orchard mandarin gallery along Orchard road.
 In a nutshell, Wild honey is a café first followed by a restaurant.
 They offer a small selections of main courses, such as burgers, salads, western mains and an extensive premium breakfast section.

 I visited the place during a weekday brunch period.
 There is a mix of small group tabled seating, as well as group dining on high chairs.
-They are physically located on the third floor of the orchard Mandarin Gallery Singapore.
+They are physically located on the third floor of the Orchard Mandarin Gallery Singapore.
+There is also another branch at Scotts which I shall cover together here too.

 Moreover, wild honey has largely a chill open atmosphere.
 Of course this lifestyle is not necessarily cheap.
 So it appeals largely to a niche group which probably appeals to millennial more than say, their parents.
 Avocado sandwich anyone?